 BPIPE: BPIPE is the Bloomberg technology that allows users such as the NZFMA to access real time data from Bloomberg ALLQ pages based on predetermined parameters.
-For instance, with reference to Appendix 2, the following data could be readily obtained in a preferred format, e.g. xml and formatted according to the NZFMA's requirements.
+For instance, the data could be readily obtained in a preferred format, e.g. xml and formatted according to the NZFMA's requirements.

-Business Day: A Business Day is defined as a day on which banks in New Zealand are generally open for business (refer NZFMA website for a detailed definition).
+Business Day: A Business Day is defined as a day on which banks in New Zealand are generally open for business

-$^{^{1}}$ Source: IOSCO Principles for Financial Benchmarks July 2013 and NZFMA internal documents.
+1 Source: IOSCO Principles for Financial Benchmarks July 2013 and NZFMA internal documents.